maltrak007/Gonzalo-Linan-Portfolio/README.md

 # Gonzalo Linan Aldana Programmer & Designer
 "Lifelong gamer turned creator, dedicated to crafting unique experiences.
-I aim to contribute to the gaming world by developing titles that offer the same level of immersion and joy that defined myself today."
+I aim to contribute to the gaming world by developing titles that offer the same level of immersion and joy that define who I am today."

 🕹️Social Networks